hnustwjj/vue3-project-template/README.md

-# vue3-project-template
+## vue3-project-template

-a vue3-project-template includes vite,element-plus, axios, vue-router, pinia ,eslint ,prettier. surpport auto-import.
+a vue3-project-template includes some plugins and surpport auto-import by vite.

+- vite
+- element-plus
+- axios
+- vue-router
+- pinia
+- eslint
+- prettier